 The National Center for Health Statistics (NCHS) collects data on annual numbers of deaths and the U.S. Census Bureau produces estimates of the U.S. resident population.
-Central death rates ($yM_x$) are defined as the ratio of (1) the number of deaths occurring during the year to persons between exact ages x and x+y to (2) the midyear population between exact ages x and x+y.
-For historical years prior to 1968, $yM_x$ are calculated from NCHS and Census data by sex.
+Central death rates (yM_x) are defined as the ratio of (1) the number of deaths occurring during the year to persons between exact ages x and x+y to (2) the midyear population between exact ages x and x+y.
+For historical years prior to 1968, yM_x are calculated from NCHS and Census data by sex.
 For historical years beginning in 1968, the same data are used in the calculations for ages under 65, but data from the Centers for Medicare and Medicaid Services (CMS) are used for ages 65 and over.
-Based on death by cause data from the NCHS, the $yM_x$ are distributed by cause of death for years 1979 and later.5
+Based on death by cause data from the NCHS, the yM_x are distributed by cause of death for years 1979 and later.5

 Over the last century, death rates have decreased substantially.
-The historical improvement in mortality is quantified by calculating the average annual percentage reduction $({}{y}AA{x})$ in the central death rate.
-In order to project future ${}{y}M{x}$, the Board of Trustees of the OASDI Trust Funds determines the ultimate average annual percentage reduction that will be realized during the projection period $({}{y}AA{x}^{u})$ for each sex and cause of death.
+The historical improvement in mortality is quantified by calculating the average annual percentage reduction ($yAA_x$) in the central death rate.
+In order to project future $yM_x$, the Board of Trustees of the OASDI Trust Funds assumes an ultimate average annual percentage reduction ($yAA_x^u$) that will be realized during the projection period for each sex and cause of death.

 The basic mortality outputs of the MORTALITY subprocess that are used in projecting the population are probabilities of death by age and sex (q_x) .
-The probability that a person age x will die within one year (q_x) is calculated from the central death rates (the series of ${y}M{x}$).
+The probability that a person age x will die within one year (q_x) is calculated from the central death rates (the series of $vM_x$).

-Period life expectancy (\mathring{e}x) is defined as the average number of years of life remaining for people who are age x and are assumed to experience the assumed probabilities of death throughout their lifetime.
-It is generated from the probabilities of death for a given year and is a summary statistic of overall mortality for that year.
+Period life expectancy (\tilde{e}x) is defined as the average number of years of life remaining for people who are age x and are assumed to experience the probabilities of death for a given year throughout their lifetime.
+It is a summary statistic of overall mortality for that year.